 Touching History Mobile Museum brings the Washington County Museum right to your classroom, community center or neighborhood group.
 Choose from seven informative, educational and entertaining presentations on major topics of local history, all taught by experienced, professional educators.
 Using a kit of artifacts from the Museum’s collection, presenters demonstrate how the objects were used and explain them in the context of the lives of the people who used them.

-Generously funded by the following sponsors:
+Mobile Museum is generously funded by the following sponsors:

-- PGE Foundation
+- Herbert E. Templeton Foundation

 - The William G. Gilmore Foundation